-A.6.5.3 See NFPA 484 for additional information.

-A.6.5.4 See NFPA 484 for additional information.

-A.7.1 This chapter is concerned with the rules governing inspection, maintenance, and recharging of fire extinguishers.
+- A.6.5.3 See NFPA 484 for additional information. - A.6.5.4 See NFPA 484 for additional information. - N A.6.6.1 Examples of hazards where Class K extinguishers are needed include, but are not limited to, fryers, griddles, and stove tops. - A.7.1 This chapter is concerned with the rules governing inspection, maintenance, and recharging of fire extinguishers.
 These factors are of prime importance in ensuring operation at the time of a fire.
 The procedure for inspection and maintenance of fire extinguishers varies considerably.
-Minimal knowledge is necessary to perform a monthly "quick check" or inspection in order to follow the inspection procedure as outlined in Section 7.2.

-A.7.1.2.1 Persons performing maintenance and recharging of extinguishers should meet one of the following criteria:

-- (1) Factory training and certification for the specific type and brand of portable fire extinguisher being serviced - (2) Certification by an organization acceptable to the authority having jurisdiction - (3) Registration, licensure, or certification by a state or a local authority having jurisdiction
+Minimal knowledge is necessary to perform a monthly "quick check" or inspection in order to follow the inspection procedure as outlined in Section 7.2. - A.7.1.2.1 Persons performing maintenance and recharging of extinguishers should meet one of the following criteria: - Factory training and certification for the specific type and brand of portable fire extinguisher being serviced - Certification by an organization acceptable to the authority having jurisdiction - (3) Registration, licensure, or certification by a state or a local authority having jurisdiction